facebookresearch/hydra/website/docs/tutorial/3_config_groups.md

 ```

 This simple example demonstrated a very powerful feature of Hydra:
-You can compose your configuration file from multiple configuration snippets.
+You can compose your configuration object from multiple configuration snippets.